PhoenixofForce/Ludum_Dare_51/README.md

 ## Project Structure

-You need to add the SDL2, SDL_image files (.dll, include and lib) yourself (maybe i will add them to a github release).
+You need to add the SDL2, SDL_image, SDL_mixer files (.dll, include and lib) yourself (maybe i will add them to a github release).
 ```
 mainFolder
 - include